BaseMax/EightQueensPuzzleC/README.md

 # Eight Queens Puzzle C

-A C implementation of the Eight Queens Puzzle.
+A C implementation of the Eight Queens Puzzle, using a backtracking algorithm.

 ## Usage